 - Use bullet points

-- Include exclamation marks or capital letters for emphasis, this cheapens the copy.
+- Include exclamation marks or capital letters for emphasis, as this cheapens the copy.

 Lead times vary from publication to publication.
 If you’re targeting newspapers, it’s best to send your press release 2–3 weeks in advance, or up to 3–6 months in advance for magazines.

 Tuesdays, Wednesdays, and Thursdays are the best days to send a press release to the media.
-Avoid Mondays and Fridays!
+We recommend avoiding Mondays and Fridays.
 Be sure to send it between 10 am – 2 pm, which is the likeliest time editors and journalists will read their email.